jannesii/ESP32-Temperature-Humidity-Poster/README.md

 - `src/Poster.*` — Upstream HTTP(S) client
   - Builds JSON body and posts to configured host/path/port
   - Respects `use_tls` and `https_insecure`; uses `kHttpsRootCA` when validating
+- `src/StructuredLog.*` — Lightweight structured logger
+  - Maintains a fixed-size ring buffer of recent log entries with millisecond timestamps
+  - Streams log lines to the serial console and exposes level control + retrieval helpers
 - `src/SensorTask.*` — FreeRTOS task for reading DHT and posting
   - Immediate read on boot, then cadence defined by `post_interval_sec` and `align_to_minute`
   - Uses wall-clock alignment when time is available; otherwise falls back to interval-based scheduling